 The long-term expected rate of return on the OPEB plan investments is determined based on the allocation of assets by asset class and by the mean and variance of real returns.

-The target asset allocation and best estimates of expected geometric real rates of return for each major asset class is summarized below:
+The target asset allocation and best estimates of expected geometric real rates of return for each major asset class is summarized in a manner suggested by the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return () Fixed Income U. S. Large Stocks U. S. Mid Stocks U. S. Small Stocks International Developed Market Stocks Cash Total 30.00% 38.00% 8.00% 4.00% 15.00% 5.00% 8.00% 10.00% 11.00% 9.50% () Geometric mean, includes 2.5% inflation
+Asset Class Target Allocation Long-Term Expected Real Rate of Return () Fixed Income U. S. Large Stocks U. S. Mid Stocks U. S. Small Stocks International Developed Market Stocks Cash Total 30.00% 38.00% 8.00% 4.00% 15.00% 5.00% 10.00% () Geometric mean, includes 2.50% inflation